-In order for a shareholder proposal to be included in the Company's proxy statement and proxy card for the 2015 Annual General Meeting, the proposal must be received no later than September 30, 2014.
+In order for a shareholder proposal to be included in the Company's proxy statement and proxy card for the 2019 Annual General Meeting, the proposal must be received no later than October 1, 2018.
 The timely submission of a proposal does not guarantee its inclusion in the Company's proxy materials.
-If a shareholder wishes to present a proposal for consideration at the 2015 Annual General Meeting without inclusion of such proposal in the Company's proxy statement and proxy card, the notice of such proposal must be received no later than December 14, 2014.
+If a shareholder wishes to present a proposal or nomination of a person as a director for consideration at the 2019 Annual General Meeting without inclusion of such proposal or nomination in the Company's proxy statement and proxy card, the notice of such proposal or nomination must be received no later than December 15, 2018.